apache/spark/docs/apache-airflow/upgrading-to-2.rst

     Breaking change

     Previously we were using two versions of UI, which were hard to maintain as we need to implement/update the same feature in both versions.
-With this release we've removed the older UI in favor of Flask App Builder RBAC UI.
-No need to set the RBAC UI explicitly in the configuration now as this is the only default UI.
+With this release we have removed the older UI in favor of Flask App Builder RBAC UI.
+No need to set the
+    RBAC UI explicitly in the configuration now as this is the only default UI.
 We did it to avoid the huge maintenance burden of two independent user interfaces